 Both of us wanted to help our students learn about where their food comes from, but even more importantly, we wanted them to learn the JOY of being around plants - the surprise of finding a preying mantis tucked under the tarragon, the delight of watching the morning glory you’d grown from seed and watched for months trellis up a fence, finally open.

 Our bouquets, made exclusively from elements of our gardens, became the direct communication of that joy.
 Evoking the essence of the gardens they came from, and our awe.

 At some point, after much heart-wrenching, we made a bold leap and decided to try our hand at flower farming.
 We’d only ever known growing within the confines of our urban community, so we started there - cleaning up one blighted lot on Oretha Castle Haley Avenue in a series of work days with our friends.
 We knew little about the cut flower industry then, beyond the “farmy” flowers we always grew with our kids - bachelors buttons, calendula, sweet peas, etc… And there were no resources/books for flower growers in our area.
 We pieced together information - cross-referencing different Louisiana growing books with cut-flower books, and doing loads of experiments (and still do).

 Quickly, our designs started getting noticed.
 Having spent so much of our lives dedicated to the beauty and bounty of the natural world, we were able to infuse our work with the gratitude and care we feel for our gardens.
 And the boldness and irreverence of our home town, New Oleans, as well.

 4 years, 5 gardens, 100’s of weddings, 3 employees later - we’re still discovering how our differences are still our strengths.
 How we’re still rooted as ever in our New Orleans community.
-How the language of beauty is caring.
+How beauty is the language of caring.
 How the gift of flowers is one of the primary joys of being human on this wild earth.